The Role Of a Home Inspector & What To Be Aware Of

 As a Buyer, What You May Want To Know About A Home Inspection, The Inspector & The Process

 The home inspection: is an often critical component that can make or break a closing.
 Many buyers don’t know what to expect during a home inspection.
 As a result, they may be nervous or anxious.
 On the other hand, they may not see or understand the value of a home inspection, putting them at risk of buying a property with serious deficiencies.

-My staff and I at Envelope Real Estate like to educate our buyers about what to expect during the inspection phase.
-It is a valuable service that prepares our clients for the potential “surprises” ahead and sets us apart.
+We make it our mission to educate our clients or at least make them aware of what to expect during the inspection phase.
+It helps prepare our clients for the potential “surprises” ahead if any.
 Here are six frequently asked questions about home inspections.

 Why do you need a home inspection?